-- 26. This component will finance project management, knowledge management and dissemination, and TA. - 27.
-Subcomponent 4.1: Project management (US\$2 million).
+- 27. This component will finance project management, knowledge management and dissemination, and TA. - 28.
+Subcomponent 4.1: Project management.
 This sub-component will ensure smooth project implementation.
-As such, it will finance all aspects of project management and operating costs including: (i) project staffing, their coordination and training; (ii) monitoring and evaluation (M&E); (iii) communication and knowledge sharing; (iv) TA; and (v) environmental and social risk management, including a grievance redress system (GRS). - 28.
-Subcomponent 4.2: Knowledge Management and Dissemination (US\$0.5 million).
+As such, it will finance all aspects of project management and operating costs including: (i) project staffing, their coordination and training; (ii) monitoring and evaluation (M&E); (iii) communication and knowledge sharing; (iv) TA; and (v) environmental and social risk management, including a grievance redress system (GRS). - 29.
+Subcomponent 4.2: Knowledge Management and Dissemination.
 Developing knowledge products and disseminating know-how is an important part of this component.
-Activities include: (i) develop and disseminate knowledge products, including technical manuals, guidelines, and training material on the new technologies and practices; (ii) organize knowledge-sharing events, including study tours, workshops and field days, to exchange and disseminate new knowledge products and promote the adoption of the new technologies and practices, and; (iii) facilitate the exchange of knowledge and experiences between project staff, farmers, extension workers, and researchers on the new technologies and practices. - 29.
-Subcomponent 4.3: Technical Assistance (US\$0.5 million).
-This subcomponent will fund additional TA to improve project performance, incorporate best agriculture and household level nutrition improvement practices, and document lessons learned.
-The TA will focus on integrating FAB practices at all levels of the project's extension services, and across all supported value chains.
-The project will build on lessons learned from international best practices and focus on three specific technical areas; (a) integrate farming as a business approach in the project extension services and capacity building programs to improve market linkages, (b) the use of digital services to improve access to extension services and markets, and (c) nutrition outcomes improvement.
+Activities include: (i) develop and disseminate knowledge products, including technical manuals, guidelines, and training material on the new technologies and practices; (ii) organize knowledge-sharing events, including study tours, workshops and field days, to exchange and disseminate new knowledge products and promote the adoption of the new technologies and practices, and; (iii) facilitate the exchange of knowledge and experiences between project staff, farmers, extension workers, and researchers on the new technologies and practices. - 30.
+Subcomponent 4.3: Technical Assistance.
+This component will fund additional TA to improve project performance, incorporate best agriculture and household level nutrition improvement practices, and document lessons learned.
+The TA will also focus on integrating FAB practices at all levels of the Project's extension services, and across all supported value chains.
+The Project will build on lessons learned from international best practices and focus on three specific technical areas; (a) integrate farming as a business approach in the Project extension services and capacity building programs to improve market linkages, (b) the use of digital services to improve access to extension services and markets, and (c) nutrition outcomes improvement.